 What is Baccalaureate?

+There is a lot of confusion about what Senior Baccalaureate is.
 Unlike the massive commencement exercises held in the Veterans Memorial Coliseum, the Baccalaureate ceremony offers a smaller, more intimate opportunity for the graduating class and their families to pause, reflect on this rite of passage, and celebrate the graduates’ achievements and perseverance.
-Hear the voices of a faculty member and graduating seniors reflect on their Lewis & Clark experience.
-Enjoy students’ musical and artistic talents.
+At the Baccalaureate, you can expect to hear the voices of seniors through a series of original performances including dance, poetry, song, reflective readings, and other artistic forms of expression.
+The ceremony often includes a faculty speaker.
+Seniors enjoy this moment to reflect on their Lewis & Clark experience surrounded by their loved ones.

 Is the Baccalaureate a religious service?